 Blues dancing is an umbrella term for a family of historical and modern dances done to blues music.
 Rooted in African movement, blues dance places a high value on improvisation, rhythm, polyrhythm, and solo movements.
-For more resources, check out this brief introduction to blues.

 Most partner dance forms have risen from cultural groups during periods of growth and creativity.
 Over time, the dances developed “basic steps” or “patterns” that come from the rhythmic structures of the music they are danced to, thus providing new dancers with shortcuts into the “feeling” of a dance.